Danish Model Engines (Viking)

 This original FRV prototype retained the "dog collar" cylinder attachment system of its predecessor.
 Leo Jeppesen’s original drawings from 1944 had included just such a variant, and now Thorning Bensen began experimenting with his own rendition of this design.

 Bensen doesn't appear to have followed up on this prototype with any great rapidity.
-In large part, this appears to have been due to his realizatiuon that the competing Danish manufacturer Carl Rose of CEROS fame was embarking upon the development of a 3.5 cc diesel.
-Bensen appears to have set the 2.5 cc project aside and turned his attention to the creation of his own Thorning 3.5 cc FRV model.
+In large part, this appears to have been due to his realization that the competing Danish manufacturer Carl Rose of CEROS fame was embarking upon the development of a 3.5 cc diesel.
+Bensen appears to have set the 2.5 cc project aside and turned his attention to the creation of his own Thorning 3.5 cc FRV model, maintaining production of the Thorning III in the interim.

-This engine was closely modelled upon the design of the very successful AMCO 3.5 PB model from England.
+The resulting 3.5 cc model was closely modelled upon the design of the very successful AMCO 3.5 PB model from England.
 It made its appearance on the Danish market in the latter part of 1950.
-A full review and test of this engine will appear on this website in due course.
+A full review and test of the Thorning 3.5 cc diesel may be found elsewhere on this website.

 The sucess of the Viking 2.5 cc sideport diesel (see below) beginning in early 1950 did not allow Bensen to forget that a response to that model still had to be developed.
 After getting the 3.5 cc model into production, he resumed work on the 2.5 cc FRV design, making a number of changes along the way.
 These changes included the elimination of the "dog collar" in favour of a more conventional drop-in cylinder which was retained by a screw-on cooling jacket.
 In addition a conventional compression screw was now used instead of the former moving jacket arrangement.
 The engine now featured twin exhaust ports, one on each side, in place of the Thorning III's single forward-facing exhaust port.